R.511: Description

 View of the radar homing head of the R511.

-The R.510 was optically guided by a PbS infra-red photocell with a 20° field of view.
+The R.510 was optically guided by a lead sulphide (PbS) infra-red photocell with a 20° field of view.
 Testing of the R.510 began at the CIEES missile range near Colomb-Béchar and Hammaguir, French Algeria, in October 1952, and a limited production run of 100 missiles was ordered.
 However the PbS seeker was insensitive and could only effectively track targets at night.

 The R.511 entered service in 1957, replacing the R.510.
 The R.511 used a Thompson-CSF semi-active radar homing head which was tuned to home on to reflections of the launch aircraft's radar; its antenna scanned conically 8° off the boresight of the missile at a rate of 225 revolutions per second.
 For longer range firing, guidance commands were transmitted directly to the missile via an antenna on the trailing edge of the missile's wing.
 Limitations of the launch aircraft's radar restricted operation to above 3000 m.

 The missile could pull 12g while travelling at Mach 1 at 33000 ft.